Wheelchair accessible Ancient Ostia

 The Archaeological Park of wheelchair accessible Ancient Ostia is divided into six main areas, with each a specific function.
 Some areas are focussed on administration, finance, and human resources management.
 Another area represents archaeological land resources protection.
 And one area is specifically dedicated to the museum collections protection, education services, research, and study.
 There is also a section about development, promotion, and communication.
 And the last area is about technics and safety.

 Throughout the park, you find many old excavations, such as a theater built by Marcus Agrippa for 3.000 people, numerous houses, thermal baths, temples, and many mosaics.
-While wandering through the old ruins, you are pulled back in time, and you can see and feel how they used to live in the 7th century.
+While wandering through the old ruins, you are pulled back in time, and you can see and feel how they used to live in ancient Roman times.
 If you want to escape the bustling city life of Rome and spend some hours wandering through the many Roman ruins, this is a must-visit.

 In 1801, Pope Pius VII banned the plundering that took place in the abandoned Ostia.
 At that time, there was nothing more left than ruins.
 He wanted to preserve what was left and excavate the original structures on which was built.
 Whatever interesting was found, he placed in a building known as “Casone del Sale”, or ‘the big house of Salt.’